strongdm/leash/docs/design/CEDAR.md

 # Leash Cedar Policy Reference (Consolidated)

+> [!WARNING]
+> Because Leash relies on enforcement mechanisms (e.g. eBPF) which cannot evaluate Cedar policy, we translate Cedar intents into the available enforcement techniques.
+At policy authoring and validation time, we lint and validate the Cedar statements to ensure only those statements which are enforceable are saved and applied.
+The translations are simple, but may result in some intuition violations for anyone familiar with Cedar's authorization model.

 Leash loads the initial access‑control policy from `/cfg/leash.cedar`.
 At startup the daemon validates Cedar, transpiles it to Leash IR in memory, and loads the resulting rules into the eBPF LSM programs and the HTTP MITM proxy.